 Predecessors of this research are my 2003 paper ''Propositional Attitudes without Propositions' and Chapter 4 Propositions and Attitudinal Objects of my 2013 book Abstract Objects and the Semantics of Natural Language.
 Forthcoming publications will include contributions to the Routledge Handbook of Propositions, edited by C. Tillman and the volume Unstructured Content.
 Oxford UP, edited by A. Egan, P. van Elswyck , and D. Kinderman

-In connection with this research I (co-)organized a number of workshops in Paris, at NYU and at Rutgers, in part together with Kit Fine and with Jane Grimshaw (Rutgers), with whom I also co-taught a tutorial on clausal complements at SPE 2015 (see under Events).
-Moreover, I gave a series of lectures 'Acts Objects, and Attitudes' on the topic at NYU in the fall of 2016 and taught a related course Act-based Conceptions of Propositional Content at ESSLLI 2015.
-My 2014/5 France-Berkeley Fund Project with John Searle and the forthcoming volume Act-Based Conceptions of Propositional Content form also part of this research project.
+In connection with this research, I (co-)organized a number of workshops in Paris, at NYU and at Rutgers, in part together with Kit Fine (NYU) and with Jane Grimshaw (Rutgers), with whom I also co-taught a tutorial on clausal complements at SPE 2015 (see under Events).
+Moreover, I gave a series of lectures 'Acts Objects, and Attitudes' on the topic at NYU in the fall of 2015 and taught a related course Act-based Conceptions of Propositional Content at ESSLLI in 2015.
+My 2014/5 France-Berkeley Fund Project with John Searle and the forthcoming volume Act-Based Conceptions of Propositional Content also form part of this research project.

 The other line of research is natural language metaphysics (or ontology).
 The aim of this research is to clarify the goals and the methodology of this fairly new discipline, to relate it to contemporary and historical pursuits in metaphysics as well as to (generative) linguistics, and to develop some further important applications.
-Here is one paper that is part of that project:
+Here are two papers that are part of that project:

 Another recent research project concerns plural reference and the mass-count distinction.
 While in earlier work such as my book Parts and Wholes in Semantics, I adhered to the view (which is still standard in linguistic semantics) that plurals involve reference to a collection (sum or set), I am now exploring the view that plurals involve reference to several things at once (plural reference).
 In my paper Plural Reference and Reference to a Plurality.
 Linguistic Facts and Semantic Analyses, which is part of our edited volume Unity and Plurality, I argue in favor of plural reference and propose ways of reformulating some crucial insights of Parts and Whole in Semantics in terms of plural reference.
 In a forthcoming book Plural Reference and Syntactic Three-Dimensionality (under contract with OUP), I will resume that work and also apply plural reference to the interpretation of three-dimensional syntactic structures that have been proposed for coordination (as in my 1992 MIT Ph D thesis Coordination and Comparatives).
 Furthermore I am interested in approaches to mass nouns that take mass NPs to involve reference to neither one nor many, but something more primitive.
 This research interest is also illustrated in our OUP blog about Unity and Plurality.